 5. Project Purpose

-Establishment of a medical device supervision system consistent with the Deep and Comprehensive Free Trade Area Agreement (DCFTA) between Georgia and the European Union.
+Establishment of a medical device supervision system in accordance with the Deep and Comprehensive Free Trade Area Agreement (DCFTA) between Georgia and the European Union.

 6. Expected Results

 Approximation of the Law of Georgia “On Medical Devices” with the EU directives and its introduction to the parliament of Georgia;